icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [SpotBugs](https://spotbugs.github.io) — SpotBugs is FindBugs' successor.
 A tool for static analysis to look for bugs in Java code.

-- [steady](https://eclipse.github.io/steady/) :warning: — Analyses your Java applications for open-source dependencies with known vulnerabilities, using both static analysis and testing to determine code context and usage for greater accuracy.
+- [steady](https://eclipse.github.io/steady/) — Analyses your Java applications for open-source dependencies with known vulnerabilities, using both static analysis and testing to determine code context and usage for greater accuracy.

 - [Violations Lib](https://github.com/tomasbjerre/violations-lib) — Java library for parsing report files from static code analysis.
 Used by a bunch of Jenkins, Maven and Gradle plugins.